yurie0828/FIT_TRACK_PRO/README.md

 - **Exception Handling** - The code uses try-catch blocks to handle potential errors, such as:

-`NumberFormatException:`
+  *NumberFormatException:*

-When interpreting numerical input   from the user (e.g., weight, height, age).
+   - When interpreting numerical input   from the user (e.g., weight, height, age).

-`DateTimeParseException:`
+   *DateTimeParseException:*

-When extracting dates from the user input.
+   - When extracting dates from the user input.

-`IllegalArgumentException:`
+   *IllegalArgumentException:*

-When an invalid value is entered by the user for an enum (such as Sex).
+    - When an invlid value is entered by the user for an enum (such as Sex).

-`IOException:`
+   *IOException:*

-When clearing the screen using ProcessBuilder.
+   - When clearing the screen using ProcessBuilder.

-`InterruptedException:`
+   *InterruptedException:*

-When an interruption occurs in the process.
+   - When an interruption occurs in the process.

 - **Arrays, Collections, and Methods:**

-`Collections:`
+   *Collections:*

-Collections An ArrayList, a kind of collection used to hold a dynamic list of Workout objects, is what the workout variable is.
+  - Collections An ArrayList, a kind of collection used to hold a dynamic list of Workout objects, is what the workout variable is.

-`Methods:`
+   *Methods:*

-The code is arranged into methods (such as Workout, calculateMacronutrients and printWorkoutsTable) that carry out particular duties.
+   - The code is arranged into methods (such as Workout, calculateMacronutrients and printWorkoutsTable) that carry out particular duties.
 This encourages code reuse and facilities comprehension.

-`Control Structures:`
+   *Control Structures:*

-To regulate the execution flow, the code makes use of a number of control structures including:
+   - To regulate the execution flow, the code makes use of a number of control structures including:
      - For the main loop, use the while loop.
-To handle menu options, use a switch statement.
+     - To handle menu options, use a switch statement.
      - If-else statements, for method-based decision-making (e.g., calculating BMR based on sex).
      - Iterating through the list of exercises is an improved for loop.

 ## :gear: PROGRAM STRUCTURE